SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Battle Stance

-After a battle starts, gain temporary hit points equal to your weapon master level + proficiency bonus + Constitution modifier if you have your specialized weapon equipped.
+Whenever you roll initiative, you gain temporary hit points equal to your weapon master level + Constitution modifier and regain one usage of your Focused Strikes feature if you have your specialized weapon equipped.

 ### Level 15